g0v-data/g0v-hackmd-archive/notes/A5O-EHvISgujq0rhlvsuIg.md

 At present, human society favours intellectual labour over physical almost in it's entirety.
 Additionally, businesses are adapting to the digital age that we live in, with a focus on automation, data analytics, and artificial intelligence.
 So now even the position of overseeing machines and making executive decisions and calculations is being automated through AI.

+- machinery had begun aiding and replacing people in direct manual work ever since the industrial evolution
+- explanation: consistency and efficiency with which machines are able to operate
+-  This tendency saw a drastic expansion at the start of the 21st century (the third industrial revolution), with the creation of the internet and worldwde-scale digitalisation and globalisation of trade creating an ever-increasing demand for mass-production.
+However, most of the machinery actively involved in labor, to this day, requires a human operator or supervisor, with applicable qualifications depending on the given field.
+However, with the rise of ai human involvement in machine operation may eventually become obsolete, outside of monitoring and occasional repairs.
+But what exactly enables ai to partially or completely replace a human operator?

 # Slide 3: AI Technologies Impacting Skilled Labor (3 minutes) *Vee*